14Richa/14Richa.github.io/_posts/2023-06-03-codingperiod.md

 Overall, my first week in GSoC 2023 with Postman and Async API was an incredible learning experience.
 Working with an amazing team of developers, I gained valuable insights into open-source development, communication, and project management.
 I was impressed by the level of support and mentorship provided to help me succeed in my role.

 I am eager to continue contributing to the project and exploring new technologies and tools.
 This first week has given me a sense of confidence and motivation to further develop my skills, and I am looking forward to the challenges ahead.
-I appreciate the level of support and mentorship that I have receiving and I am grateful for the opportunity to be a part of a project.
+I appreciate the level of support and mentorship that I have been receiving and I am grateful for the opportunity to be a part of a project.